xmartlabs/fountain-docs/README.md

 ![](.gitbook/assets/paginationstrategy.png)

-The paging strategy starts with an initial service data request.
+It starts with an initial service data request.
 By default the initial data requested is three pages, but this value can be changed, in the [`PagedList.Config`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html), using the [`setInitialLoadSizeHint`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html#initialLoadSizeHint) method.
-This parameter can be set in the [`Fountain`](Listing.md) factory method.
+This parameter can be set in the factory constructor method.
-When the service data comes, all data is refreshed in the [`DataSource`] using the [`CachedDataSourceAdapter`].
+When the service data comes from the service, all data is refreshed in the `DataSource` using the `CachedDataSourceAdapter`.
-Note that the [`Listing`](Listing.md) component will notify that the data changed.
+Note that the `Listing` component will notify that the data has changed.

 After that, the [Android Paging Library] will require pages when the local data is running low.
-When a new page is required, the paging library will invoke a new service call, and will use the [`CachedDataSourceAdapter`] to save the returned data into the [`DataSource`].
+When a new page is required, the paging library will invoke a new service call, and will use the `CachedDataSourceAdapter` to save the returned data into the `DataSource`.

 ## Architecture recommendations